Law, Public Safety, and Security

 - Interested in being involved with the community

-Planning, managing, and providing legal, public safety and protective services, and homeland security are some of the functions of law, public safety, corrections, and security careers.
+Planning, managing, and providing legal, public safety and protective services as well as homeland security are some of the functions of law, public safety, corrections, and security careers.
 This field includes professional and technical support services.

 - Excellent communication skills